fgauna12/fgauna12.github.io/_posts/2021-01-29-migrating-apps-from-one-aks-to-another-using-velero.md

 ---
 Assuming you already set-up Velero on your primary cluster, you can restore all the configuration and applications in a similar cluster using Velero.
 This can be really useful for scenarios where you want to test dangerous changes without impacting app dev teams using a cluster.

 I recently had this scenario where I wanted to experiment with far fetched ideas on a cluster.
 However, I needed to use all the existing configurations.
-Because I was not using GitOps or extensive re-hydration CI/CD pipelines, I was able to use Velero to restore my Kubernetes configuration onto a 1-node "sandbox" cluster.
+Because I was not using GitOps or extensive re-hydration CI/CD pipelines, I was able to use Velero to restore my Kubernetes configuration onto a new 1-node "sandbox" cluster.

 <!--more-->

+## Install Velero on new cluster

 Assuming you already configured Velero on your main cluster, [like this](https://gaunacode.com/aks-best-practice-backing-up-aks-with-velero), then start by creating a namespace.